Engineering 10 min

 An individual contributor (IC) works on maximizing impact in their role and through their work.
 An IC is also expected to plan, share knowledge, and empower others in their role.
 Some examples of IC roles at Remote include junior engineer, senior engineer, and principal engineer.

 People management involves leading individuals and focusing on making a larger impact as a team.
-These include roles such as associate team leader, team leader, engineering manager, engineering director, etc.
+These include roles like team leader, engineering manager, and engineering director.

 Remote engineer career paths are designed with the progress of the individual in mind, and engineers are given the freedom and opportunity to choose the track they want to pursue based on their career goals and aspirations.